 - Digital temperature control.

-- It is not a one-button-does-all kind of machine, so it might take a bit of practice.
+- It is not a one-button-does-all kind of coffee maker, so, it might take a bit of practice.

-Breakdown of the Barista Express and its functions
+Breakdown of the Sage Barista Express and its functions

-To help make the understanding of this bean to cup coffee machine quick and easy, we have labelled all the key functions of the Barista Express.
+To help you understand how this bean to cup coffee machine works, we have included labelled images showing off the key functions and what they do.

-Then the right side of the machine is where the coffee will be extracted to create your desired drink.
-This is also where you can also use the steam wand function to heat up and add texture to milk or the hot water function for heating up mugs and making americanos.
+The right side is where coffee gets extracted to create your desired drink.
+You can also use the steam wand function to heat up and add texture to milk, or use the hot water dispenser for heating mugs and making americanos.

 Below we have listed each primary function of the machine:

-A. The inbuilt grinder – this is where you will pour your coffee beans ready to be grinded for extraction.
+A. The bean hopper – this is where you store your coffee beans ready to be ground for extraction (using the integrated grinder).

-C. This dial controls how much coffee will be dispensed.
+C. This dial controls how much coffee gets dispensed.

-D. This button allows you to choose whether you want a single shot of espresso or a double, then the grind will be done to that specification.
+D. This button allows you to choose whether you want a single shot of espresso or a double, then the grinder is set to that specification.

 E. The tamper.
-This tool is held in place with a magnet and can be taken off when needed.
+This tool is held in place with a magnet so it doesn’t get lost.
 It is used to press down (tamp) the coffee once it has finished grinding.

-F. This handle (which is known as the portafilter/group handle) fits into place and collects the coffee ready for it to be expressed.
-In order to activate the grinder, you simply place the portafilter into this slot and push it back towards the button that activates the grinder.
+F. This handle (which is known as the portafilter/group handle) collects the coffee ready for it to be expressed.
+In order to activate the grinder, you simply put the portafilter into this slot and push it back for hands-free grinding.

 G. This is the ‘programme’ button which allows you to set your preference for extraction.

-H. We have grouped these two buttons together, as they are very similar.
-They represent the amount of coffee you want to be extracted, do you want a single espresso or double espresso?
+H. We have grouped these two buttons, as they are very similar.
+They represent the amount of coffee you want to extract, do you prefer a single espresso or double espresso?

 P.S.
-When you have the perfect grind, the single cup button will extract 30ml of coffee and the double cup button will extract 60 ml of coffee.
+When you have the perfect grind, the single-cup button will extract 30ml, and the double-cup button will extract 60 ml.

-I. The dial on the right side of the machine will active the steam wand, which allows you to heat up milk and add texture to the milk for different coffees.
-It can also active hot water, which can be used for heating up your cups, making americanos or even to make a quick cup of tea.
+I. The dial on the right side of the bean-to-cup coffee machine actives the steam wand, which allows you to heat milk and add texture for different coffees.
+It also actives the hot water function.
+The hot water area can be used for heating cups, making americanos or even to make a quick cup of tea.

-J. This is the pressure gage; it is there to help you learn how to make coffee to barista standard.
-This will tell you if you have the correct amount of pressure at the point of extraction.
-It will tell you if the pressure is too high or too low.
+J. This is the pressure gauge.
+It is there to help you learn how to make coffee to barista standard.
+It shows if you have the correct amount of pressure at the point of extraction.
+Or if the pressure is too high or too low.

-L. This is where you will place the portafilter handle, after tamping down the ground coffee beans.
-Once you have locked it in place, you can then extract the coffee to create a single or double espresso.
+L. This is where you will insert the portafilter handle, after tamping down the ground coffee.
+Once you have locked it in, you can then extract the coffee to create a single or double-shot espresso.

-M. This is the steam wand (also known as a steam arm) and it is used to heat up and add texture to milk.
-This will enable you to have a complete barista experience as you can learn to make perfect milk for lattes, cappuccinos and so much more!
+M. This is the steam wand (also known as a steam arm).
+It enables you to have a complete barista experience as you can learn to make a range of cafe style drinks.

 How much is it going to cost to buy and then maintain this machine?

-The initial cost of the Sage Barista Express is around £440 – £599, and the price does reflect its quality.
+The initial cost of the Sage Barista Express is around £440 – £599.
+The price does reflect its quality.
 It comes with everything you need to start making coffee – well, you do need to buy the beans and milk yourself!

-Alongside the initial cost, there is the monthly upkeep for this machine: to continue using this machine you will have to buy, fresh coffee beans, milk and spend a little on cleaning products to keep the machine in good condition.
+Alongside the initial cost, there is the monthly upkeep for this machine.
+You will have to buy, coffee, milk of your choice and syrups (if you enjoy sweet coffee).
+Plus, you will need to spend a little on a cleaning kit to care for the machine and keep it in good condition.

-On average you will be looking to spend £10-£20 every month on Sage products and coffee beans for your new Barista Express machine.
-This price can vary depending on what type of coffee beans you enjoy.
+On average you will be looking to spend £10-£20 every month on Sage products and ingredients for your new Barista Express machine.
+This price can vary depending on how often you drink coffee.

-But whatever you choose, if you are a regular coffee drinker, cups of coffee will be far cheaper than if you were to buy one from your local coffee shop.
+Whatever you choose, if you are a regular coffee drinker, cups of coffee will be much more affordable (and better quality) than buying from mainstream coffee shops!

 So, what have we learnt?

-Besides, this machine does do most of the hard work – which leaves you to play around with frothing up the milk and creating interesting latte art.
+Besides, this machine does do most of the hard work for you.
+So you are left with the fun of playing around with milk frothing and creating interesting latte art.